sradc/MakeAgents/README.md

 messages_init = [
     {
         "role": "system",
-        "content": f"Get the first and last name of the user.", }
+        "content": "Get the first and last name of the user.", }
 ]